-The NSW Government announced yesterday that proposed reforms to the NSW CTP greenslip scheme will be delayed.
+The NSW Government announced yesterday a delay in proposed reforms to the NSW CTP greenslip scheme.
 The Government will need to re-visit the nature and the extent of the reforms in order to get them through parliament and to gain wider community acceptance for them.

 The Government has been criticised for the reforms and for the speed at which they are being pushed through.